-- the laser light is propagated through the atmosphere using the atmosphere defined by the atmospheric database input file - for each measurement the actual spectrum is calculated with sub-range bin precision (using vertical layers of 50 m).
+- the error multiplier method is applied independently on the u and v component profiles to increase the wind shear - the vertical shear in horizontal wind velocity and optical properties are calculated from the input atmosphere - the laser light is propagated through the atmosphere using the atmosphere defined by the atmospheric database input file - for each measurement the actual spectrum is calculated with sub-rangebin precision (using vertical layers of 50 m).
 The peak height is scaled to match with the numbers produced by the E2S software for a given scenario - Poisson noise is added - the spectrum is discretised to a 2 byte integer number (as is done in the actual processing software) - the measurements are accumulated into an observation (currently a fixed number of 20 measurements per observation is taken). - the Signal-to-Noise-Ratio (SNR) is calculated from the spectrum using the algorithm implemented in the current L1BP - the Mie Core algorithm as defined in the L2BP is called on the simulated spectrum - finally, the results are written to the output file.

-3.3 Simulation of transmission and spectrum
+Simulation of transmission and spectrum 3.3